Unfolded Equations for Current Interactions of 4d Massless Fields as a Free System in Mixed Dimensions: Current contribution to dynamical equations

+To obtain the dynamical spin-$s$ equations with the current corrections it remains to project out the terms, that contain $\omega^{s-3,s+1}$ and $\omega^{s+1,s-3}$.
+This is achieved by the contraction of free indices in (\ref{bilis}) with $y^\ga y^\ga$ and in (\ref{bilisc}) with $\bar{y}^\pb \bar{y}^\pb$.
+The resulting equations describe the contribution of HS currents of \cite{Berends:1985xx} to the right-hand-sides of Fronsdal's equations in $AdS_4$.

-These terms describe the contribution of HS currents of \cite{Berends:1985xx} to the right-hand-sides of Fronsdal's equations in $AdS_4$.
-Let us note that the fact that the equations (\ref{Luv+1s}) end hence their similar projections give zero result is a manifestation of conformal invariance of the currents under consideration which do not contribute to the trace part of the Fronsdal equations.
+That the currents do not contribute to the equations (\ref{Luv+1s}) is a manifestation of conformal invariance of the currents which, being traceless, cannot contribute to the trace part of the Fronsdal equations contained in Eq.~(\ref{Luv+1s}).